$3,650.00 inc. GST

-Sometimes when mounting on a grounded metal arm, a cartridge will create hum due to a ground loop.
-If you experience some low-level hum due to ground loop, you can now solve this issue by using the two half-round white rods which are to be placed and used in the OUTER slots, seen on the top of the cartridge.
+Sometimes when mounting on a grounded metal arm, a cartridge will create a hum due to a ground loop.
+If you experience some low-level hum due to the ground loop, you can now solve this issue by using the two half-round white rods which are to be placed and used in the OUTER slots, seen on the top of the cartridge.
 Place them flat side UP.

 The rods are made of Alumina, and are insulating, thus allowing ground isolation for your cartridge without compromising the crucial mechanical energy transfer into the tonearm.
 This energy transfer is maintained due to the use of Alumina, which has the same properties as aluminium but is non-conductive.
 Due to the novel body design of the ES cartridge, electrical isolation can still be maintained even though you may use metal screws.